jaspervdj/talks/2017-haskell-exchange-practical-haskell/slides.md

 - We have deadlines
 - We are dealing with inherently mutable state
 - We need to use some external code which doesn't behave nicely

 ## Handle: organizing impure code

-In those cases, it is useful formulate some _best practices_ rather than laws

-These don't allow you to make optimizations or deductions, but it still helps people who are unfamiliar with the codebase to quickly find their way around

-## Handle: organizing impure code